fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ```

 <!-- Hookin toisena parametrina on _result.data_, tämä saa aikaan sen, että hookin ensimmäisenä parametrina oleva funktio suoritetaan <i>aina kun kyselyssä haetaan uuden henkilön tiedot</i>.
 Jos päivitystä ei hoidettaisi kontrolloidusti hookissa, seuraisi ongelmia sen jälkeen kun yksittäisen henkilön näkymästä palataan kaikkien henkilöiden näkymään. -->
-The hook's second parameter is _result_, so function given to the hook as its second parameter is executed <i>every time the query fetches the details of a different person</i>.
+The hook's second parameter is _result_, so the function given to the hook as its second parameter is executed <i>every time the query fetches the details of a different person</i>.
-Would we not handle the update in a controlled way in a hook, returning from a single person view to a list of all persons would cause problems.
+Without handling the update in a controlled way in a hook, returning from a single person view to an all persons view would cause problems.

 If the state _person_ has a value, instead of showing a list of all persons, only the details of one person are shown.